Konfekt/vim-notmuch-addrlookup/README.md

 To complete an e-mail address inside Vim press `CTRL-X CTRL-O` in insert mode.
 See `:help i_CTRL-X_CTRL-O` and `:help compl-omni`.

-# Setup
+# Installation

+1. Copy the folders of this repository into your Vim runtime path (`~/.vim` on Linux and macOS), and
-1. Download and install (by `make && sudo cp notmuch-addrlookup /usr/local/bin`) [notmuch-addrlookup](https://github.com/aperezdc/notmuch-addrlookup-c).
+2. download and install (by `make && sudo cp notmuch-addrlookup /usr/local/bin`) [notmuch-addrlookup](https://github.com/aperezdc/notmuch-addrlookup-c).
     If you are missing superuser rights, then compile it (by `make`) and add the path of the folder that contains the obtained executable `notmuch-addrlookup` (say `~/bin`) to your environment variable `$PATH`:
     If you use `bash` or `zsh`, by adding to `~/.profile` or `~/.zshenv` the line